MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/lsa-plug-in-signing.md

 # LSA plug-in signing

-LSA file signing is a service provided by Windows Dev Center hardware dashboard.
-This service allows you to digitally sign LSA plug-ins so that they can be installed on Windows computers.
+LSA file signing is a hardware dashboard service that lets you to digitally sign LSA plug-ins, enabling them to be installed on Windows devices.

 LSA submissions require an extended validation (EV) code signing certificate.
-For more information about code signing certificates, see [Get a code signing certificate](https://msdn.microsoft.com/library/windows/hardware/hh801887.aspx).
+For more information about code signing certificates, see [Get a code signing certificate](get-a-code-signing-certificate.md).

 ## <span id="Submit_an_LSA_plug_in"></span><span id="submit_an_lsa_plug_in"></span><span id="SUBMIT_AN_LSA_PLUG_IN"></span>Submit an LSA plug in